 All graduates are required to wear white uniforms and white duty shoes.
+Different attire must be cleared by Faculty Committee.
 Scrubs are not permitted.

 Student speaker must submit the final draft of the student speech one week prior to graduation for final approval to the Director of the ADN Program.